uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 {panel type="teacher-note" summary="Solution"}
 Multiplying by 2 makes the arrow twice as large in each dimension.
-Multiplying by 10 makes it 10 times as large, which won't fit in the view.
+Multiplying by 10 makes it 10 times as large.
 Multiplying by 0.5 makes the arrow half the size.
 Multiplying only the x values makes the arrow wider horizontally only.
 {panel end}

 This transformation is called *scaling*, and although it can obviously be used to control the size of an object, this can in turn be used to create a visual effect such as making the object appear closer or further away.